UNIVERSITY OF PENNSYLVANIA - AFRICAN STUDIES CENTER

 University of Pennsylvania

-(in collaboration with the University Museum; the Balch Institute for Ethnic Studies; Philadelphia School District's African American Studies Dept., & Office of Curriculum Support; &the World Affairs Council)
+Philadelphia School District's African American Studies Dept., & Office of Curriculum Support;

-in Conjunction with the 42nd Annual Meeting
+In Conjunction with the 42nd Annual Meeting of the African Studies Association

 Objectives

-* provide instructional materials and teaching strategies in areas of African: History, Art, Geography, and Literature.
+• provide instructional materials and teaching strategies in areas of African: History, Art, Geography, and Literature

-* explore way of incorporating "Africa" in the curriculum.
+• explore way of incorporating "Africa" in the curriculum

-* share experiences with people being to Africa and taught there.
+• share experiences with people being to Africa and taught there

-* introduce teachers to local resources at UPenn and elsewhere.
+• introduce teachers to local resources at UPenn and elsewhere

-* share ideas with Outreach Directors from other Centers, and with teachers from other School Districts.
+• share ideas with Outreach Directors from other Centers, and with teachers from other School Districts

 The Program